Are you familiar with iOS development environment and interested to learn more while helping the project?

 POCO LIBRARY

-2.2.1) The below instructions are for the so-called basic edition of poco 1.10.1.
-(If there has been a newer release of poco by the time you read this, adapt as necessary.)
-Get the poco library source code from https://pocoproject.org/releases/poco-1.10.1/ , the poco-1.10.1.tar.gz archive.
+2.2.1) The below instructions are for the so-called basic edition of the POCO library.
+Download the source code from https://pocoproject.org/download.html:

-2.2.3) Compile.
-Note: in the second command, force path to load /usr/bin/python3 and set the minimum iOS version to match the LibreOffice build:
+2.2.2) Compile.
+Note: the second and third commands force the path to load /usr/bin/python3 and /usr/bin/libtool and the second command sets the minimum iOS version to match the LibreOffice build:

 PATH="/usr/bin:$PATH" make POCO_TARGET_OSARCH=arm64 IPHONE_SDK_VERSION_MIN=14.5 -s -j4